Amgen Inc. (AMGN) Class Action - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Amgen Inc. (AMGN) Failed to Disclose the Impact of the Company's Tax Liability to Investors
+What is this Case About: Amgen Inc. (AMGN, Financial) Failed to Disclose the Impact of the Company's Tax Liability to Investors

 According to the complaint, for years, Amgen has been accused of improperly skirting U.S. tax laws and relying on a profit allocation system that ran afoul of the U.S tax code, with the implication of owing billions in back taxes.